-PREREQUISITES: 1) 93% average for Marking Periods 1 & 2 in 8th grade Social Studies; 2) 93% average for Marking Periods 1 & 2 in 8th grade Language Arts and 3) Score of Advanced on 8th grade Common Assessment
+PREREQUISITES: 1) 93% average for Marking Periods 1 & 2 in 8th grade Social Studies; 2) 93% average for Marking Periods 1 & 2 in 8th grade Language Arts

 MATHEMATICS

 Math Prerequisites

 Montgomery Township School District is committed to providing a solid foundation for its students in the area of mathematics.
 Because math skills are sequential, it is essential that prerequisite skills be mastered before complex courses are taken.
 The prerequisites are firmly based on the proficiency a student demonstrates over the entire year of work in mathematics preceding each course.